 So I did.

 I spent every moment that I wasn’t practicing asana meditating and cleansing.
 I did daily compassion meditations; for myself, for my ex, for the girl my ex had a crush on.
-If I had an especially hard day, I went home and chanted and walked my dogs and chanted more and then practiced until I passed out in a tub full of Epsom salts.
+If I had an especially hard day, I went home and feed my dog with his favorite adult raw dog food and walked my dogs and chanted more and then practiced until I passed out in a tub full of Epsom salts.
 I emptied myself daily, and if I woke up in the morning feeling full (of anger, regret, sadness, heartbreak), I emptied myself again.

 For two weeks, I practiced backbends obsessively, trying energetically to tap back into the space where I knew my heart had once been.
 After one week I started feeling things.
 Good things.
 Love.
 First, I started loving small things: sunshine, flowers, the sound of high school band practice drifting through my neighborhood.
 Then I started loving bigger things again, like people.
 I stopped just feeling grateful to them for helping me and started wanting to help them, too.